SkafteNicki/dtu_mlops/s5_continuous_integration/pre_commit.md

 7. Finally, figure out how to disable `pre-commit` again.

-That was all about how `pre-commit` can be used to automatize tasks.
+That was all about how `pre-commit` can be used to automate tasks.
 If you want to deep dive more into the topic you can checkout this [page](https://pre-commit.com/#python) on how to define your own `pre-commit` hooks.